-5 Gender wage gap among workers is calculated based on regulations in the Act on the Promotion of Women's Active Engagement in Professional Life (Act No. 64 of 2015).
+\5 Gender wage gap among workers is calculated based on regulations in the Act on the Promotion of Women's Active Engagement in Professional Life (Act No. 64 of 2015).
 The main factor behind the wage gap among full-time workers is the difference in the composition of job qualifications.
 Although there is no difference in standard wages by job qualifications, the number of women joining the Company in recent years has increased, leading to a younger average age and a gap in the average for all full-time workers.

-6 "Percentage of local employees among executives (Executive Vice President level or higher) at overseas subsidiaries" includes Presidents, Executive Vice Presidents, and Members of the Board of Directors at 115 companies overseas.
+\6 &quot;Percentage of local employees among executives (Executive Vice President level or higher) at overseas subsidiaries" includes Presidents, Executive Vice Presidents, and Members of the Board of Directors at 115 companies overseas.

-7 For the paid leave days taken and the number of days taken for Anshin (secured) holidays, which allows the accumulation of unused paid leave for up to 20 days to be used for personal illness, caregiving, childbirth, and childcare.
+\7 For the paid leave utilization rate, the denominator is the number of granted days for a single year, and the number of paid leave for up to 20 days to be used for personal illness, caregiving, childbirth, and childcare.

-8 The monthly average of overtime hours is the average for union members.
+\8 The monthly average of overtime hours is the average for union members.

-9 The male parental leave utilization rate for FY2019 to FY2022 is based on those who took leave during the relevant fiscal year.
+\9 The male parental leave utilization rate for FY2019 to FY2022 is based on those who took leave during the relevant fiscal year.
 From FY2023, it is based on regulations in the Act on Childcare Leave, Caregiver Leave, and Other Measures for the Welfare of Workers Caring for Children or Other Family Members (Act No. 76 of 1991), and the parental leave utilization rate is calculated based on Article 71-4-1 of the Ordinance for Enforcement of the Act on Childcare Leave, Caregiver Leave, and Other Measures for the Welfare of Workers Caring for Children or Other Family Members (Ordinance of the Ministry of Labor No. 25 of 1991).

-10 The male parental leave and childcare leave utilization rate is based on regulations in the Act on Childcare Leave, Caregiver Leave, and Other Measures for the Welfare of Workers Caring for Children or Other Family Members (Act No. 76 of 1991), and the parental leave and childcare utilization rate is calculated based on Article 71-4-2 of the Ordinance for Enforcement of the Act on Childcare Leave, Caregiver Leave, and Other Measures for the Welfare of Workers Caring for Children or Other Family Members (Ordinance of the Ministry of Labor No. 25 of 1991).
-The rate may exceed 100% where the male worker takes parental leave in a different year from the year the spouse gave birth.
-Childcare leave, which allows workers with children under the age of two to take five days of leave per child for the birth or childcare of their spouse, and Anshin (secured) holidays.
+\10 The male parental leave and childcare leave utilization rate is based on regulations in the Act on Childcare Leave, Caregiver Leave, and Other Measures for the Welfare of Workers Caring for Children or Other Family Members (Ordinance for Enforcement of the Act on Childcare Leave, Caregiver Leave, and Other Measures for the Welfare of Workers Caring for Children or Other Family Members (Ordinance for Enforcement of the Ministry of Labor No. 25 of 1991).
+The rate may exceed 100% where the male worker takes parental leave or childcare leave in a different year from the year the spouse gave birth.
+Childcare leave, which allows workers with children under the age of two to take five days of leave per child for the birth or childcare leave in Anshin (secured) holidays.

-11 Rate of achievement for the target of 100% male parental leave utilization is based on parental leave and childcare leave (special leave and Anshin (secured) holidays).
+\11 Rate of achievement for the target of 100% male parental leave utilization is based on parental leave and childcare leave (special leave and Anshin (secured) holidays).

-12 Lost time injury frequency rate = (Number of injured or deceased / Total actual working hours) x 1,000,000
+\12 Lost time injury frequency rate = (Number of injured or deceased / Total actual working hours) x = 1,000,000